Android 14

 Android 14 is the fourteenth major release and the 21st version of Android, the mobile operating system developed by the Open Handset Alliance led by Google.
-Both the Google & AOSP versions were released to the public on October 4, 2023.
-The first devices to ship with Android 14 were the Pixel 8 and Pixel 8 Pro.
+Both the Google and AOSP versions were released to the public on October 4, 2023.
+The first devices to ship with Android 14 are the Pixel 8 and Pixel 8 Pro.

-As of October 2025, 15.08% of Android devices run Android 14.
+As of July 2026, 13.14% of Android devices run Android 14, making it the 4th most widely used version of Android.
+This is the oldest Android version supported with the security source code.